kwasniew/hyperbook/README.md

 ## Getting started

 When learning a new framework it's important to understand every single step you take and every single line of code you write.
-Instead of generating boilerplate code, you'll setup everything yourself.
+Instead of generating boilerplate, you'll write everything yourself.

-Once you get more experience with Hyperapp, you may want to formalize the setup into your starter kit.
+With more Hyperapp experience, you may formalize the setup into your own starter kit.
-However, you may also realize that with simplified approach to development, boilerplate is no longer necessary.
+However, you may also realize the starter kit is no longer necessary with certain sources of complexity eliminated.

 Create empty ```src``` directory with ```index.html``` and ```App.js```.
 You will name JS files with first uppercase letter.